bocchilorenzo/ntscraper/README.md

 ## To do list

-- [ ] Add scraping of posts and comments
+- [ ] Add scraping of individual posts with comments